 On September 8, 2016, the Hennepin County District Court issued an order finding MSB and Globe engaged in consumer fraud and deceptive trade practices by misrepresenting the job opportunities available to their criminal justice graduates.
 The Order was the result of a four-week trial from a lawsuit filed by this Office against the schools in 2014.

 On January 4, 2017, the Hennepin County District Court issued an Order awarding an injunction, penalties, and restitution.
 The order for restitution set up a process for criminal-justice students enrolled in the program between January 1, 2009 to the present (the timeframe covered by the lawsuit) who believe the schools misled them about their ability to become a Minnesota police officer or probation officer.
 The amount of restitution that eligible students may receive under that order includes tuition paid, other student expenses or fees paid, and interest paid or incurred for taking out a student loan to pay those costs.
-The process, however, was stayed (put on hold) pending the MSB and Globe’s appeal.
+The process, however, was stayed (put on hold) pending the MSB and Globe’s appeal of the order for restitution.

 “Educational Opportunities” and “Student Access” Loan Claims

 This Office also challenged the legality of certain loans issued by the schools—called Educational Opportunities (“EdOp”) and Student Access (“StA”) loans.
 This Office found and the courts ruled that the loans were illegal because MSB and Globe were unlicensed and charged interest rates higher than allowed by Minnesota law.
-The Hennepin County District Court, however, ruled that only students whose loans had interest rates above 8% would receive refunds of interest paid on loans.
-The court ruled that students who paid interest of 8% or less on their loans were not eligible for any refunds and that no student was eligible for a refund of principal.
+The Hennepin County District Court, however, ruled that only students loans above 8% were illegal and limited refunds to interest paid by student-borrowers on such loans.
+The State appealed, and the appellate court held that refunds of interest and principal should have been ordered.
+The appellate court, however, affirmed that only loans above 8% interest were illegal.
+The appellate decision became final on August 21, 2019.

-In the meantime, this Office received payment from MSB and Globe for the amount that the Hennepin County Court awarded in interest refunds.
+Based on the district court’s previous order for interest refunds, this Office received payment from MSB and Globe for the amount that the Hennepin County Court awarded in interest refunds.
 Based on MSB and Globe’s records, the Office verified recipients entitled to refunds and the amounts of those refunds, notified affected students, and has been in the process of coordinating with a separate state agency, Minnesota Management and Budget, to distribute refunds.
 On May 21, 2019, the Office mailed refund checks to student-borrowers who had returned verified claim forms by January 21, 2019.
-The Office is currently coordinating the issuance of additional refund checks for borrowers who submitted claim forms after January 21.
+The Office is still accepting claim forms and coordinating the issuance of additional refund checks for borrowers who submitted claim forms after January 21.

 What Other Regulatory Actions Are Happening?